EV Chargers

 Environmental factors: A colder temperature can make it take slightly longer to charge, particularly when using a rapid charger.
 Colder temperatures also mean vehicles are less efficient, so less miles are added per time charging.

-Should I upgrade my level 1 charger?
+Should I upgrade my level 1 charger to a faster level 2 charger?

 If you feel that the level 1 charger is not suitable for your conditions, you can upgrade to a level 2.
 Level 2 Chargers are able to charge your car up to 10 times faster than a level 1 charger and can fully charge your car within 4-6 hours.
 For more information about level 2 chargers please contact us and we would be happy to discuss options with you.